yairm210/Unciv/Uniques.md

 - amount - This indicates a whole, (usually) positive number, like "2" or "13".
 - unitName, buildingName, improvementName etc - Rather self explanatory.
 Examples: "Warrior", "Library', and "Mine", accordingly.
-- stat - This is one of the 6 major stats in the game - "Gold", "Science", "Production", "Food", "Happiness" and "Culture".
+- stat - This is one of the 7 major stats in the game - "Gold", "Science", "Production", "Food", "Happiness", "Culture" and "Faith".
 Note that the stat names need to be capitalized!
-- stats, tileFilter, unitFilter, cityFilter - these are more complex and are addressed individually
+- stats, tileFilter, unitFilter, cityFilter, constructionFilter - these are more complex and are addressed individually

 #### stats